MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-material-budget-line.md

 This article explains how to create budget lines for the **Material** transaction class.

+> [!NOTE]
+> The steps outlined in this article apply to both cost and sales budget lines.
+The context field of the budget line determines whether you are dealing with a cost or sales budget line.

 A project budget has budget lines that are a snapshot of the budgeted quantity and amount.
 Project budget lines can be created under three transaction classes:

 - A **Time** budget line tracks the recorded and approved time of bookable resources against the project.